sara-sabr/ITStrategy/TeamMandate/JaysonProposal.md

 - Wealth of human resources
 - Large impact on Canadians
-- Not boud by profit motive
+- Not bound by profit motive
 - Stable workforce

 #### Weaknesses